yami-xking/site-mapper/README.md

 # site-mapper
-exe used to map all the site linked to given url or redirecting urls
+used to map all the site linked to given url or redirecting urls